irenaJura/my-js-drum-kit/README.md

 Audio tags contain data-key custom attribute, which connect a key with the associated sound effect.

-JavaScript event listeners used here are keydown and keyup.
+JavaScript event listeners used in this project are keydown and transitionend.

 JavaScript code was written in ES6 syntax.